 Complexity also increases the burden on the business exponentially.
 Removing complexity will have multiple benefits for the whole business – internally and externally.

-A clear product range will make it easier for customers to buy from you (increased revenue), increase volumes of a smaller set of products (lowering cost of goods and increasing margins), lower management overheads (increasing net profits) and allows more marketing dollars into each range (improving advertising reach).
+A clear product range will make it easier for customers to buy from you (increased revenue), increase volumes of a smaller set of products (lowering the cost of goods and increasing margins), lower management overheads (increasing net profits) and allows more marketing dollars into each range (improving advertising reach).

 6 – Give the Business-Led approach preference

-Being able to spread a media budget over several products by promoting a master brand will always be more financially efficient and will take less planning and less management.
+Being able to spread a media budget over several products by promoting a master brand will always be more financially efficient and take less planning and less management.

 For many small businesses, online marketing forms the core of their communication efforts, and for this reason, the business-lead approach could be the best bet.
 Attempting to manage multiple websites and online marketing initiatives will multiply management requirements and divide the traffic.